Mdsomratakbor/Angular-Tutorial/Angular-Decorator.md

 `You can see above that we have two separate properties to maintain should we expand, refactor or change our component’s API - bindings and the property name inside the class.
 However, in Angular there is a single property exampleProperty which is decorated, which is easier to change, maintain and track as our codebase grows.`

 `Angular Directives In-Depth eBook Cover Free eBook`

+**Method Decorators**
+`Method decorators are very similar to property decorators but are used for methods instead.
+This let’s us decorate specific methods within our class with functionality.
+A good example of this is @HostListener.
+This allows us to tell Angular that when an event on our host happens, we want the decorated method to be called with the event.`